 That’s it.
 We do not scan your contacts for any nefarious marketing reasons or to send any contact information to Zengobi’s servers.

-Curio can sync your tasks with Calendar and Reminders however, just like access to Contacts, you will need to give permission for this to occur.
+Curio can sync your tasks with Calendar and Reminders however you will need to give permission for this to occur.

-Permissions for all of this can also be set via System Preferences > Security & Privacy > Privacy.
+Permissions for all of this can also be enabled or disabled via System Preferences > Security & Privacy > Privacy.